 - Central PA ComicCon: We went to the first day of this as a group, then Ashar went back on the second day with a good friend of hers and the friend’s boyfriend.
 They had a blast!

 - We had a surprise 80th birthday party for my mom, with family from Pennsylvania and New Jersey, friends from various groups she’s been part of and some other longtime family friends.
 We also had a nice family dinner out at Red Lobster on the actual date of Mom’s birthday to celebrate.

-- Sarah’s 15th birthday: Two parts to this.
-First, for her birthday, Sarah got to take over our house’s master bedroom and bath, and most of her gifts were things to convert this into a Batman-themed “Batcave.”
+- Ashar’s 15th birthday: Two parts to this.
+First, for her birthday, Ashar got to take over our house’s master bedroom and bath, and most of her gifts were things to convert this into a Batman-themed “Batcave.”
 We also went to our favorite Japanese restaurant, Masa, for dinner, during which we talked about where the Bahamas are, the meaning of their flag, what mochi is and more.
-(The Bahamas thing came after Sarah received birthday wishes from there on our Unschool Rules Facebook page!
+(The Bahamas thing came after Ashar received birthday wishes from there on our Unschool Rules Facebook page!

-- Wolf Sanctuary: Sarah took her fourth (we think) trip to this cool place with Chris as part of a field trip with the Wildlife Watchers 4-H Club.
+- Wolf Sanctuary: Ashar took her fourth (we think) trip to this cool place with Chris as part of a field trip with the Wildlife Watchers 4-H Club.